-Next Generation Technologies Fund – Privacy-Preserving distributed Edge Computing (Medium priority) (expired)
+Next Generation Technologies Fund – Privacy-Preserving distributed Edge Computing (Medium priority) (closed)

 The highly distributed nature of Internet of things IoT along with the sheer scale of mobile and ubiquitous computing poses significant challenges providing timely processing and exchange of large amounts of data and enabling security and privacy when collecting and processing data.
 Presently the implementation of analytics extraction models largely exists within vast cloud infrastructures.
 However, the approach of edge computing pushing the network computation towards the data-source, the IoT or mobile device is a promising approach for simultaneously addressing security, privacy and efficacy challenges.
 There are however additional challenges in modelling and design to effectively implement such privacy-preserving edge computing at scale for many real-world scenarios.
 This research will focus on exploring approaches to optimize the privacy and utility of analytics extraction at the end-user or the networks edge addressing adequate systems design to offer privacy/security to users, personalised AI-based products with low network delay and large-scale data-collection and exchange.